 - 1. A portable processing plant (including primary, secondary and tertiary crushing and screening units) will be permitted within the North and Mid Extraction Areas inclusive. - 2.
 Processing shall be located within the limit of extraction and remain a minimum of 30 metres from the licence boundary and 90 metres from a property with a residential use. - 3.
 During the sinking cuts and early phases of operation, the primary crusher will be integrated into a single processing plant located near the working face.
 In later phases, the primary crusher will split from the single integrated plant and start to follow the working face.
-The processing plant, which contains the secondary and tertiary crushers, will remain close to the quarry entrance.
-The processing plant will be located at varying elevations, beginning at the top of rock during the sinking cut portion of operations, and moving to the first bench and then the final quarry floor as space becomes available. - Once processing has progressed to Phase 2A, a hot mix asphalt (HMA) batch plant facility shall be established on the quarry floor (in the location shown on the plan view) in Phase 1A.
-The HMA batch plant shall remain in the location shown on the plan view for the life of the quarry. - 5.
+The processing plant, which contains the secondary and tertiary crushers, will remain close to the quarry entrance shall be placed in the location identified on the Extraction Sequence Schematic on drawing 3 of 6 during each stage of extraction.
+The processing plant will be located at varying elevations, beginning at the top of rock during the sinking cut portion of operations, and moving to the first bench and then the final quarry floor as space becomes available.
+See note A.3. on drawing 4 of 6 for additional information. - 4.
+Once processing has progressed to Phase 2A, a hot mix asphalt (HMA) batch plant facility shall be established on the quarry floor (in the location shown on the plan view) in Phase 1A.
+The HMA batch plant shall remain in the location shown on the plan view for the life of the quarry until extraction is complete and shall be removed during progressive rehabilitation. - 5.
 In Phase 4, the portable processing plant shall require additional shielding in accordance with note A.5 on drawing 4 of 6. - 6.
-A wash plant and temporary wash ponds may be established and located to move together with the portable processing plant, subject to permit approval from MECP.

-7. Equipment to be used onsite may include, but shall not be limited to: a.
-Working Face - 1 silenced rock drill; 1 loader;

-- b.
-Processing 1 portable processing plant including crushers, screeners, and stackers; 2 loaders (at c.
-Asphalt - 1 asphalt plant; 2 loaders, 1 compressor vent, 1 dust controller blower (motor and stack); elevator - d.
-Conveyor(s); - e.
+A wash plant and temporary wash ponds may be established and located to move together with the portable processing plant, subject to permit approval from MECP. - 7.
+Equipment to be used onsite may include, but shall not be limited to: - a.
+Working Face 1 silenced rock drill; 1 loader; - b.
+Processing 1 portable processing plant including crushers, screeners, and stackers; 2 loaders (at stockpiles); - c.
+Asphalt 1 asphalt plant; 2 loaders, 1 compressor vent, 1 dust controller blower (motor and stack); elevator motor, conveyor motor, oven motor, pug mill (door and motor); - d.
+Conveyor(s);

+- e.
 Generator(s) (diesel-fueled); and - f.
 Rock trucks, haul trucks, shipment trucks and fuel trucks.